SeanMinnick/Deception-Auditing/README.md

 New-DecoyOU - Allows you to create a new OU with any name that can be piped into Deploy-OUDeception to setup audit rules

 New-DecoyGPO - Allows you to create a new GPO, you can set any comment on the GPO, link it to any OU, link intriguing scripts to make the GPO more appealing to attackers, and set the GPO to be readable to all authenticated users so that automatic enumeration will trigger audit rules.
 This is also piped into a similar Deploy-GPODeception function to enable auditing.

+# Usage

+Set-AuditRule :
+    The merged Set-AuditRule function allows users to create auditing rules on Registry Keys, Files, and Active Directory Objects.